0 Items in Your Cart

 All guidance programs are unique.
 Each one is built especially for the school in which it functions.
 Guidance counselors confer with parents, with professional personnel such as school psychologists, social workers, and health officers, and with other faculty and staff members to assure a totally effective school program.
 They meet with students on an appointment, walk-in, or teacher-referral basis to talk about students' personal problems or concerns (family issues, peer pressure, alcohol/drug problems, the development of romantic relationships, and illness and death); to review academic, attendance, or conduct records; or to discuss anything else that may be an issue to the students, faculty, or parents.

-In addition to dealing directly with students, guidance counselors collect and organize materials for students to read about such topics as peer-pressure, self-esteem, occupations, and post-high school educational opportunities.
+In addition to dealing directly with students, guidance counselors collect and organize materials for students to read about such topics as peer-pressure, self-esteem, careers, and post-high school educational opportunities.
 They conduct group guidance meetings in which topics of special concern or interest to the age-group involved are discussed.
 For example, they may direct an orientation program for students new to the school.
 In addition, they organize, administer, score, and interpret the school's standardized testing program.

 Guidance counselors assist students in choosing their courses of studies, developing more effective study habits, and making tentative choices regarding goals for the future.
 They help students to select the post-high school training that will best meet their educational and vocational needs.
 They also assist students in applying for admission to colleges or vocational schools, help locate scholarships, and write recommendation letters to college admissions officers or prospective employers.